Ryan Salame Reveals Government Betrayal in Broken FTX Plea Deal, Aug 22-2024!

 Salame’s Legal Team Pushes for Enforcement of FTX Plea Deal

-According to reports, that pact—the linchpin of Salame’s decision to FTX plea deal guilty—had the government agreeing to drop an investigation into Michelle Bond, Salame’s partner and a well-known U.S. Republican congressional candidate who now serves as the CEO of a fintech think tank.
+According to the report, that pact—the linchpin of Salame’s decision to plead guilty as part of the FTX plea deal—had the government agreeing to drop an investigation into Michelle Bond, Salame’s partner and a well-known U.S. Republican congressional candidate who now serves as the CEO of a fintech think tank.

 Read more: Former FTX Exec Ryan Salame Seeks Delay in Prison Surrender Due to Surgery